Animal Abuse and Animal Killing

 (4) The animal from this Article shall be seized.

-Animal torture and murder should be reported to a responsible veterinary inspection.
-The charges should be filed in writing, including as much detail pertinent to the violation of the Animal Protection Act and as much evidence as possible to substantiate the charges in court (photos or video recordings, witness statements, autopsy report, veterinary documentation).
+The charges should be filed in writing, including as much detail pertaining to the violation of the Animal Protection Act and as much evidence as possible to substantiate the charges in court (photos or video recordings, witness statements, autopsy report, veterinary documentation).

 The report should include all information on the informant, offender or the owner of the animal, and witnesses who can confirm your claims.
 Keep in mind that anonymous reports are generally not taken into consideration.
 If you wish to remain anonymous out of concern for your own safety, emphasize that you do not wish your identity revealed to the person you are reporting in a signed report to the relevant institution.
 This will enable the inspection to contact you as a witness, but will not disclose your personal information to the alleged offender.